 "Gastritis symptoms vastly vary from person to person," Brawner says.
 A few signs to look out for include "indigestion, constipation, bloating, vomiting, and stomach pain before, after, or during meals.
 If you notice a burning sensation in your abdomen or find that you burp often, have multiple food sensitivities, or even experience anxiety, skin rashes, or loss of energy, you may want to consider getting treatment for stomach inflammation," she adds.

-Brawner also explains that gastritis may also be connected to overgrowth of h. pylori, a common bacterial infection.
-"By the time people reach their fifties, one in two people have an overgrowth of this bacteria," she says.
+Brawner also explains that gastritis may also be connected to an overgrowth of h. pylori, a common bacterial infection.
+"By the time people reach their 50s, one in two people have an overgrowth of this bacteria," she says.
 "It can cause a host of problems, including suppressing stomach acid (which is necessary for proper digestion), ulcers, pain, and bloating."